hydroflame521/StateFarmClient/README.md

 1. Install the proper version of Tampermonkey from  [https://tampermonkey.net/](https://tampermonkey.net/) or any other userscript manager.

 2. Make sure you are able to open the extension, and go to the dashboard.

 Now you are ready to install StateFarm Client:

+3. Go to the [GreasyFork](https://greasyfork.org/en/scripts/482982-statefarm-client-v3) page and press install.
-3. Go to the Github repository and download/copy [StateFarmClient.js](https://github.com/Hydroflame522/StateFarmClient/blob/main/StateFarmClient.js).
+    - Alternatively, go to the Github repository and download/copy [StateFarmClient.js](https://github.com/Hydroflame522/StateFarmClient/blob/main/StateFarmClient.js)
+    - You can also use OpenUserJS.

 5. Download the client and install it into your userscript manager of choice.